1931 Alabama Crimson Tide football team: Chattanooga

 In the first of the two scheduled charity games, Alabama defeated the Southern Intercollegiate Athletic Association champion Chattanooga Moccasins 39–0 at Chamberlain Field.
 Alabama scored its first touchdown on the second play of the game on a 67-yard Howard Chappell run.
 In the second quarter, touchdowns were scored on a 41-yard Leon Long run and a five-yard Ben Smith run for an 18–0 halftime lead.
 The Crimson Tide then closed the game with three second half touchdowns: a 53-yard Long run, a Johnny Cain pass to Hillman Holley and on a short Chappell run.
 Both coach Thomas (from 1925 to 1928) and assistant coach Harold Drew (from 1929 to 1930) had previously served as head coach at Chattanooga.
 Although this was played as a charity game, Alabama does include the win in its all-time record.
-The victory improved Alabama's all-time record against Chattanooga to 4–0.